 1- Lack of Scientific Evidence: There is absolutely no evidence that freezing a keloid by CryoShape is any better than standard non-invasive Cryotherapy.
 The makers of this device have never performed any studies to compare the two techniques.
-That is nothing published in any medical literature that compares the two methods or proves that inserting a needle into a keloid would work better than the non-invasive cryotherapy method.

-2- Highly Invasive Method: Puncturing keloids with a thick needle results in creating a deep injury, a longitudinal and wide tunnel, inside the keloid tissue with two open holes, the entry point, and the exit site.
+2- Highly Invasive Method: Puncturing keloids with a thick needle result in creating a deep injury, a longitudinal and wide tunnel inside the keloid tissue with two open holes, the entry point, and the exit site.
 Additional punctures and injections are also required to numb the tissue to allow for insertion of the CryoShape needle.
-I find these punctures to be unsafe and unnecessary.
-There is no need for radically invasive methods such as this when keloids can be frozen with cotton swabs.
+There is no need for such an invasive method when keloids can be frozen with simple cotton swabs.

-3- Risk of Infection: Cryotherapy obviously results in tissue damage, blister formation, oozing, leaking etc,.
-The damage to the keloid and scar tissue from multiple puncture wounds required to insert the CryoShape needle puts the keloid at a greater risk of developing an infection.
-There have indeed been cases of infection subsequent to the CryoShape procedure.
-The advocates of the procedure never talk about this potentially serious complication.
+3- Risk of Infection: Cryotherapy obviously results in tissue damage, blister formation, oozing, leaking etc. The damage to the keloid from multiple puncture wounds puts the keloid at a greater risk of developing an infection.

-4- Lack of Control over the Depth of the Freeze: With few exceptions, keloids, and scars are never symmetrical.
-Each keloid and each scar has its own unique three-dimensional shape.
-With the CryoShape needle in place, especially for long and wide keloids, around and symmetrical ice ball forms around the needle, over which the operator has absolutely no control.
-He cannot force the shape of the ice ball to match the contour of a wide keloid or a scar.
+4- Lack of Control over the Depth of the Freeze: With rare exceptions, keloids are never symmetrical.
+Each keloid has its own unique three-dimensional shape.
+With the CryoShape needle in place, especially for long and wide keloids, a round and symmetrical ice ball forms around the needle, over which the operator has absolutely no control.
+He cannot force the shape of the ice ball to match the contour of the keloid.
 The operator of the device has absolutely no control over the depth of the freeze.
 The best he can do is to insert the CryoShape Needle somehow through the central axis of the keloid.
-The procedure is continued until the operator can visually see superficial freezing begin to occur; however, he cannot see how much of the normal tissue located under or around the keloid will become damaged by his freezing.
+The procedure is continued until the operator can visually see superficial freezing of the keloid; however, he cannot see how much of the normal tissue located under or around the keloid will become damaged by his freezing.

 5- Injury from CryoShape needle can Trigger Keloid Formation: Keloid is a hereditary disorder.
-The formation of keloid is triggered by injury to the skin and most patients are prone to forming keloids after the even slightest injury to their skin, such a piercing their earlobes.
+The formation of keloid is triggered by injury to the skin.
+In patients who are prone to forming keloids even slightest injury to their skin, such as piercing their earlobes can trigger keloid formation.
 The CryoShape needle is at least 20 times thicker than the needles used to puncture earlobes.
 The damage caused by the CryoShape procedure is severe enough to trigger keloid formation.

 6- Cost: Obviously, a plastic surgeon who spends an hour performing this procedure in an operating room setting will charge the patient accordingly.
 This cost, coupled with that of the needle itself, which is several hundred dollars, must be taken into consideration.